 RA commonly affects the knees on both sides equally.

 As the condition progresses, swelling damages cartilage and ligaments, which can no longer cushion against friction.
-This results in the cartilage wearing away, allowing damage to the bones to occur.
+This results in the cartilage wearing away, damaging the bones.

 Occasionally, the bones can fuse, which doctors call ankylosis.
 Ankylosis affects around

-Individuals can experience extensive damage from RA, which can leave them with disabling, life-changing symptoms.
+Individuals can experience extensive damage from RA, which can leave them life changing symptoms.

 People with RA have times when their symptoms worsen, called flare-ups, or improve, called remission.